top of page

 (tap tap tap tap tap tap tap…)

-Jingle jingle jingle jingle jingle far away.
+Jingle jingle jingle jingle listen to the beat.

 (jingle jingle jingle jingle…)